newlyceum/curriculum/README.md

 # Homeschool Curriculum

-This document is a starting point for organizing curriculum materials.
+This document is a starting point for organizing homeschool resources.

 ## Compliance / Core / Curriculum